-To upgrade to Elastic Cloud Enterprise version 2.1.0, see Upgrade your installation and take note of the updated installation prerequisites for Docker in the next section.
+To upgrade to Elastic Cloud Enterprise version 2.1.0, check Upgrade your installation and take note of the updated installation prerequisites for Docker in the next section.
 For offline (air-gapped) installations: After you complete the upgrade, you must also download the APM server images for the Elastic Stack versions that you plan to use.

 New recommended Docker version.
 After internal testing, we now officially support and recommend Docker 18.09.02 as an installation prerequisite for Elastic Cloud Enterprise.
-To learn more about the installation of Docker for supported Linux distributions, see Configure your operating system.
+To learn more about the installation of Docker for supported Linux distributions, check Configure your operating system.
 For existing installations, follow the steps in Perform host maintenance when upgrading to Docker 18.09.02.

 Previously, we primarily recommended Docker 1.11 for use with Elastic Cloud Enterprise.
 We no longer recommend this version, but some Linux distributions might work with other versions of Docker.
-To see which versions of Docker we support, see Linux distributions.
+To check which versions of Docker we support, refer to the Linux distributions.